 7. Manage and Implement Structured Data

-You can check each page’s structured data using Google’s Structured Data Tool.
-There are many opportunities to embed structured data.
+You can check each page's structured data using Google's Structured Data Tool.
+In addition, there are many opportunities to embed structured data.
 Some obvious ones are:

 8. Speed up with Gzip and Browser Caching

 Servers using Gzip compression perform best, particularly in today's mobile-first environment, where fast speeds are paramount to a positive user experience.
 The technology is standard on many servers, but when your site suffers performance shortfalls, a compression problem might be slowing you down.

 As previously mentioned, the Speed Update announcement is definitely one huge reason to make sure your site loads fast, especially in mobile search.
 More importantly, you want your site to load fast on desktop as well.

 Your web development professional needs to consider all areas where speed can be improved.
 This includes using progressive JPEGs, understanding when to use PNG8 vs PNG24, and optimizing all files and assets on page load.

 Similarly, failing to compress images can result in usability issues.
 Files are readily compressed with photo management software before being exported for the web.
 And in some cases, using a smaller image size is all that's needed to facilitate faster loading speeds.